 The group is exposed to currency risk primarily through sales and purchases which give rise to receivables, payables and cash balances that are denominated in a foreign currency, i.e. a currency other than the functional currency of the operations to which the transactions relate.
-The currencies giving rise to this risk is primarily Renminbi.
+The currencies giving rise to this risk is primarily Renminbi and United States dollar.